 Under IRS regulations, 401(k) plans can offer loans to employees for up to 50% of their vested balance, up to $50,000.
 If your 401(k) plan offers a loan provision (they are not required to under IRS regulations), this can serve as something of a backdoor emergency fund.

 In this situation, it may be in your best interest to put as much in your 401(k) as early as possible.
 For example, if you put $10,000 into the plan in your first year of participation, you could gain access to a loan of up to $5,000.
 Taking out a 401(k) loan is not a great idea, but it might beat credit cards or other high-cost debt in an emergency.

 Which route should you take?

 In a perfect world scenario, you’ll be funding both an emergency fund and your 401(k) plan at the same time.
-Use our free interactive saving navigator to see if you’re able to do both, or get a personalized recommendation of where to save first.
-Try it now.

 But the high cost of living could make that option unrealistic.
 This is especially true if you are young and trying to establish yourself in a new career field, as well as acquiring the trappings of the lifestyle you want to lead.

 You’ll most likely have to choose to fund one account or the other.
 But as I said at the beginning, you’re on the right track if you’re saving money at all, whether that’s in an emergency fund or a 401(k) plan.

 Also keep in mind that as you gain more skills and experience, your income will increase.
 As it does, you will soon be in a position to fund both accounts on a regular basis.
 But until then, choose to fund the account that works the best in your financial situation.